EdgarasSp/tt-beauty-services-app/README.md

 The project is influenced by the Code Institute Django tutorial series.
 These were the most efficient and obvious ways to implement the necessary functionality in my project.

 ### Content and Images

-* The  images used for the webpage were all taken from the offical [Pexels](https://www.pexels.com/) website.
-Images i used are stored in my [Pexels collection](https://www.pexels.com/collections/beauty-wkxbc8d/) with appropriately credits.
+* The  images used for the webpage were all taken from the official [Pexels](https://www.pexels.com/) website.
+Images I used are stored in my [Pexels collection](https://www.pexels.com/collections/beauty-wkxbc8d/) with appropriately credits.

 * Video was also take from [Pexels](https://www.pexels.com/) and found inside [Pexels collection](https://www.pexels.com/collections/beauty-wkxbc8d/).
-For embenindg to the site I have hosted it on Youtube.
+For embedding to the site I have hosted it on YouTube.

 * Also would like to credit my sister in law as she is a hair dresser and helped with some text content.

 ### Acknowledgements

 * [W3 Schools](https://www.w3schools.com/)
 * [Stackoverflow](https://stackoverflow.com/)
 * [Bootsrap](https://getbootstrap.com//)
 * [Django Documentation](https://docs.djangoproject.com/en/3.2/)
 * [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/)